Feujio/alx-low_level_programming/0x02-functions_nested_loops/README.md

   * Returns `-1` and prints `-` if `n` is less than zero
 * `6-abs.c`: computes tha absolute value of an integer
 * `7-print_last_digit.c`: prints the last digit of a number and also returns it.
+* `8-24_hours.c`: prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59

 ## License